lucc/khard/doc/source/man/khard.rst

 The available fields are the same fields as in the YAML template with the exception of the five name components (first, last, prefix, suffix, additional).
-But there is the special pseudo field specifier ``name:`` which will search in *any* name related field (including nichnames and formatted names).
+But there is the special pseudo field specifier ``name:`` which will search in *any* name related field (including nicknames and formatted names).

 If a field name is not known the search term is interpreted as a plain search